A Beginners Guide to Buying, Selling, Using and Mining OMG

 Hundreds of ERC-20 tokens have emerged from different parts of the world in today's expanding crypto economy.
-But few of them climb into the top 20 in market capitalization shortly after release.
-OmiseGo - or OMG - is one of the few considered to be a part of the top five digital assets of a blockchain project.
+But few of them have climbed into the top 20 in market capitalization shortly after release.
+OmiseGo—or OMG—is one of the few considered to be a part of the top five digital assets of a blockchain project.

 It is shifting business processes from a single corporation to a decentralized and open network.
 This is to enable digital wallet providers to offer payment services across borders and from digital to fiat currencies.

 Run by Omise, a Thai startup, the OmiseGo project started out in 2013 to be an ecommerce platform.
 It later changed focus after a greater problem of a lack of payment options was identified.

 The team found that payment platforms such as Venmo and Alipay created "a large emerging market of disruption" in digital payments.
 This is as a result of these platforms' aversion to interchange across networks which requires signiﬁcant overhead costs in trust.
 At the same time, parties are unwilling to use central counterparties.